lakritidis/UPM-full/README.md

       9. `aggregate` for the aggregate dataset which includes all the above products

 This code is completely freeware and it should be used for scientific and non-commercial purposes.
+Moreover, in the case they are used for research purposes, the researchers are kindly requested to include the following article into the References list of their published paper/s:

+L. Akritidis, A. Fevgas, P. Bozanis, C. Makris, "A Self-Verifying Clustering Approach to Unsupervised Matching of Product Titles", Artificial Intelligence Review (Springer), pp. 1-44, 2020.

-Leonidas Akritidis, 17/06/2019
+Leonidas Akritidis, 14/02/2020